City of Flowers, City of Lovers: The Most Romantic Things to Do in Florence

 Part of the story of the Renaissance is the rediscovery of the artistic nude.
 Painters and sculptors excused their titillating aspects with mythological or allegorical subjects, but as the art historian Kenneth Clark has claimed, if a nude fails to excite the viewer––even a little bit––it probably isn’t a very good artwork.
 The Uffizi Gallery contains the most famous nude of the Florentine Renaissance: Botticelli’s Birth of Venus.
 Gazing at the goddess of Love rising out of the waters, you might be inspired toward your own romantic Florence experience.

-The locals all shop at Mercato Sant’Ambrogio (7am-1pm), slightly off the main tourist track near the church of Santa Croce.
+The locals shop at Mercato Sant’Ambrogio (7am-1pm), slightly off the main tourist track near the church of Santa Croce.
 The delicate coloration of eggplants and the marbling of beef might just rival anything you see in the Uffizi.
 There are also plenty of vendors selling cheese and cured meats, as well as hot prepared dishes.
-To taste the best of what the market has to offer, head to Semel, a sandwich shop extremely good and not to be missed.
+To taste the best of what the market has to offer, head to Semel, a sandwich shop so good it made a list of a Top 10 Florence Attractions.

 Florence becomes something truly special at sunset; the shadows of the statues lengthen across the squares, the surrounding hills explode in a riot of color, and the tiles of the Duomo glow ruddy in the dying light.
 There is no better way to appreciate the atmosphere of this magical city than to find a quiet vista to enjoy its daily spectacle, and no more romantic way to share an evening.